 - We are also instructed to act for your lender to complete the redemption of the mortgage on your property

 What’s Not Included

 *On the redemption of a Help to Buy Mortgage, you must get a valuation of your property, which is required to calculate the actual redemption figure.
-Target, who currently administer the Help to Buy Scheme, will charge an administration fee of approximately £190 and you will also incur a valuation fee of approximately £350.
+The current administrators of the Help to Buy Scheme will charge an administration fee of approximately £190 and you will also incur a valuation fee of approximately £350.

 What Might Affect our Fees